plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/adversarial_examples.md

 ```

 ## Visualizing classification of the clean image
-First let us extract all the ImageNet categories
+First let us extract all the ImageNet categories:

 ```python
 imagenet_categories = np.asarray(weights.meta['categories'])
 ```

 Let us define two helper functions. `convert_logits_to_probs` converts logits to probabilities that sum to 1.
-For an input image, `get_category` returns the probability vector (of length 1000) and the category with the highest probability.
+For an input image, `get_category` returns the vector containing the category probabilities and name of the category with the highest probability.

 ```python
 def convert_logits_to_probs(logits):